-We leave the Bicentennial Campus knowing the culture and sense of community, so evident in the Junior School, are the key things that must make the 3-kilometre journey.
+We leave the Bicentennial Drive Campus knowing the culture and sense of community, so evident in the Junior School, are the key things that must make the 3-kilometre journey.
 We celebrate having new buildings, playgrounds and sport centre but most importantly we want to keep the care, support and sense of family.
-I have mentioned before the Middle and Senior students are really looking forward to having younger students to guide, support and be friends with.
+As I have mentioned before, the Middle and Senior students are really looking forward to having younger students to guide, support and be friends with.
 Our aim is to create an even more inclusive and supportive Reception to Year 12 experience for students.

 In the Middle and Senior Schools, we have reflected on the 33 years of service and commitment of retiring Foundation staff member Mr Lindsay Jackson.
 It has been wonderful to hear Lindsay’s thoughts about what makes Pedare a special place for students, parents and staff members.
 At each of the Middle and Senior Thanksgiving Services, the community has so warmly expressed its gratitude to Lindsay.
 As he has recessed for the last time, the community has stood and applauded him very warmly.
 I know Lindsay has been deeply touched by this spontaneous expression of thanks and best wishes for his retirement.

 I wish all members of the Pedare community a happy, safe and blessed Christmas.
 We return in the New Year with great anticipation for the One College opportunities ahead.